CiR03/BuykarMVC-CRUD/README.md

 # BuyKarMVC-CRUD Operation

-"This project is similar to the previous BuyKar project fully res.
+"This project is similar to the previous BuyKar project.

 However, in this project, I'm using the ASP.NET Framework.